dstackai/dstack/docs/workflows.md

 [//]: # (TODO: Mention how to upload artifacts from the CLI)

-In the example above, you can notice that the `train` workflow has a `depends-on` property.
+In the example above, you can notice that the `train` workflow has a `depends-on` argument.
-This property defines dependencies to other workflows.
+This argument defines dependencies to other workflows.

 For example, if you want dstack to run the `download` workflow before the `train` workflow, you can use the following syntax: